 Zopiclone is a type of sleeping pill that can be taken to treat bad bouts of insomnia.
 It helps you fall asleep more quickly, and also helps stop you waking up during the night.

-Zopiclone is available on prescription as tablets.
+Zopiclone comes as tablets.
 It also comes as a liquid for people who find it hard to swallow tablets, but this has to be ordered specially by your doctor.

 - Zopiclone takes around 1 hour to work.